dallasLab/diseaseEcology/content/lab/lab5.md

 output: html_document
 ---

-This lab is still being built; check back in later for the complete information!

 ## Student Learning Outcomes

 At the end of this lab, a successful learner should be able to…